Antyfive/teo.js/README.md

 `DB client -> ORM wrapper for particular external ORM -> Teo.js ORM Adapter` All DB-related work is done by framework in background.
 Models will be loaded, and DB will be connected on Application start.

+The only thing you need, is to manually **install** external ORM, and adapters.

 Db client is available in every controller, and in your app.js  (Considering, you have `./apps/your_app/app.js` file).

 ### Example of controller with usage of db